EricCpy/Numberplate_Recognition/README.md

 DeepSORT offers a good trade-off between accuracy and computational efficiency, making it suitable for real-time tracking applications.

-The deepsort implementation we use comes from the library [deep-sort-realtime](https://github.com/levan92/deep_sort_realtime).
-We use deepsort in the generate_evaluation_video function of the [evaluation helpers](src/utils/evaluation_helper.py).
-As already mentioned int the related work chapter we wont compare deepsort to other tracking algorithms and just used it to keep track of different license plates as easyocr often predicted different results for the same license plate.

 The DeepSORT implementation we use is from the [deep-sort-realtime](https://github.com/levan92/deep_sort_realtime) library.
 We use DeepSORT in the `generate_evaluation_video` function within the [evaluation helpers](src/utils/evaluation_helper.py).
 As mentioned in the related work chapter, we won't compare DeepSORT to other tracking algorithms.
 Instead, we use it only to keep track of different license plates, because EasyOCR often produced varying predictions for the same license plate.

 ### OCR